 So, we’ve rounded up six of our favourite business podcasts for aspiring and established business owners to get you started on your podcasting journey.
 You’ll be hooked in no time.

 Branded “one of the most popular podcasters in history” by the New York Times, Guy Raz launched his podcast How I Built This back in 2016 and it rapidly became one of the most popular business podcasts globally.
 Raz takes a voyeuristic look into the stories behind some of the world’s most recognisable companies and their founders.
-With episodes featuring the likes of Wikipedia founder Jimmy Wales and TOMS founder Blake Mycoskie, Raz discusses all things business success and failure.
+With episodes featuring Wikipedia founder Jimmy Wales and TOMS founder Blake Mycoskie, Raz discusses all things business success and failure.
 How I Built This perfectly delves into the minds of innovators, idealists, and entrepreneurs to explore how they built their movements.

 With nearly one thousand episodes on record, more than 40 million downloads and celebrity guests including the likes of Maria Sharapova, Tony Robbins and Kobe Bryant, The School of Greatness is a must-listen.
 After a family tragedy and a career-ending injury as a college football player, host Lewis Howes found himself broke and living on his sister’s lounge.
 Fast forward a decade and Howes is now a two-time best-selling author.
 And through his podcast, shares inspiring stories from some of the brightest minds in business, elite athletes, and celebrities.
 This podcast is perfect for those who enjoy an interview-style, and the practices, philosophies, and mindsets that help create greatness.

 Jazoodle is an Australian tech startup with a vision to become the world’s most foremost resource for organisational success and financial wellbeing.
 Jazoodle founder and CEO Andrew Paton-Smith launched The Founder’s Podcast: Whose Bright Idea was this Anyway? in October of 2019 and is a podcast by founders curated for SME business owners.
-The show brings together investors, entrepreneurs, business advisors, and growth specialists to answer important questions that arise when running a business.
+The show brings investors, entrepreneurs, business advisors, and growth specialists to answer important questions that arise when running a business.
 These episodes are the perfect length for your commute and are an inspiring insight into how people have grown their businesses.

 We may be a little biased with this recommendation but it really is a great episode!
 We recommend tuning into Whose bright idea was this anyway?
 Episode 15 with our very own Director, Laura Prael.
 Laura and Andrew uncover the “dark arts” of digital marketing, including SEO, copywriting, and website planning, and Laura shares her holistic approach to strategy.